Women broadcasters -- United States -- Archives.

 Found in: Special Collections and University Archives / American Women in Radio and Television (AWRT) records

-Overview American Women in Radio and Television (AWRT) is the preeminent organization for women in the broadcasting industries.
+Abstract American Women in Radio and Television (AWRT) is a nonprofit organization for women in the broadcasting industries.
 AWRT was founded in 1951 in response to the National Association of Broadcasters' decision to dissolve its women's division.
-Today, AWRT has over 2,000 members and is a powerful advocate, educator and supporter of women in communications.
-The AWRT records, which span the years 1947 to 1999, mainly document the organization's yearly national conventions.
+The organization's mission is to "advance the impact of women in broadcasting and related fields."
+They also support educational programs, scholarships, do charity work, and other public service activities.
+The organization changed its name to the...